RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 The Taxi Company (referred to as TC) is a traditional provider of taxi services that employs roughly 30 persons.
 It forwards customers' requests to independent contractors - taxi drivers.
 TC operates in Finland.
 Customers can order a taxi via TC app or by calling the centre.
 The app can also be used to pay the fare.

 Even though the independent contractors (drivers) are the source of revenue in this business model I don't refer to them as customers.
 The word customer is being used to refer to the person using the service to order a taxi.

+Business plan in nutshell:
+- Customer orders a taxi to their location.
+- Ride takes place.
+- Payment either via app or cash/card directly to driver.
+- A portion of the payment goes to TC.

 ## What are we working on?

 ### Assets

 TC's assets that need to be secured are:
-- the company premises: the call centre and office
+- The company premises: the call centre and office
-- database, in cloud: IaaS, infrastructure as a service
+- Database, in cloud: IaaS, infrastructure as a service
-    - customer data (names, phone numbers, addresses, credit/debit card numbers etc.)
+    - Customer data (names, phone numbers, addresses, credit/debit card numbers etc.)
-    - employee data
+    - Employee data
-    - contractor/driver data
+    - Contractor/driver data
-    - business data (sales and marketing data, investment plans etc.)
+    - Business data (sales and marketing data, investment plans etc.)

 ### ![image](https://github.com/RenneJ/hh-infosec-course/assets/97522117/02191733-043f-46de-8043-a62dc00db772)

 > Figure 1.
 Basic taxi order DFD

 In figure 1 I illustrate the basic situation of ordering a taxi through the app.
-Worth noting here is the two trust boundaries.
-The inner trust boundary represents the IaaS database infrastructure.
+Worth noting here are the two trust boundaries.
+The inner trust boundary represents the IaaS infrastructure for the database.
 In TC the database infrastructure is acquired through a cloud service.
 That means that the hardware side of data storage is handled by an external actor.
 The management of data transfer and upkeep is done by TC IT department.

 ### ![image](https://github.com/RenneJ/hh-infosec-course/assets/97522117/e100d0ff-4724-4e0c-a227-1580c4a914fe)